 Wearing the Chador

 The Chador is a very traditional and conservative outfit, which is an overall dress without sleeves and usually comes in black.
-You will see many women wearing this outfit in very religious cities and villages in Iran, such as Qom, Kashan, Mashhad and Yazd.
+Many women will wear this outfit in religious cities and villages in Iran, such as Qom, Kashan, Mashhad, and Yazd.

-Tourists are not by any means expected to wear chador in Iran, except in holy shrines and some mosques, which will be given to them at the entrance.
+Tourists are not expected to wear a chador in Iran, except in holy shrines and some mosques, which will be given to them at the entrance.

 Dress Code in Iran for Men

-While men do not have as much restriction as women on Iranian dress code, what is against the norm (not religion) in Iran is for a man to wear shorts and sleeveless shirts.
-Men wear such apparel at home and seeing a man wearing them outside the house is very abnormal.
+While men do not have as many restrictions as women on the Iranian dress code, what is against the norm (not religion) in Iran is for a man to wear shorts and sleeveless shirts.
+Men wear such apparel at home; seeing a man wearing them outside the house is abnormal.